This Is the Army (musical): Production and reception

-The opening night cast consisted of 300 actors including Berlin, Burl Ives, and Stone (the director).
+The opening night cast consisted of 300 actors, including Berlin, Burl Ives, and Stone (the director).
 The show was a great success, with an opening night gross of $45,000, which, according to The New York Times, "probably is a world's record for an opening night."
 It was supposed to run for four weeks (to August 4, 1942) and instead ran for 12 weeks (to September 26, 1942).
 The New York Times article went on to say "it became evident to all concerned that there was the best show of a generation."
 Brooks Atkinson, writing in The New York Times a month later, said, "No wonder This Is the Army leaves the audience in a glow of enjoyment and loyalty.
 For Mr. Berlin's taste is perfect ... he has contributed another memorable show to the genius of America."

 Touring company

 Because the show was such a success, it went on the road.
-The first national tour of the revue went to Washington and Philadelphia before continuing to Baltimore, Boston, Cleveland, Cincinnati, St. Louis, Detroit, and Chicago, and Los Angeles, ending in San Francisco, California, on February 13, 1943.
+The first national tour of the revue went to Washington, D.C., and Philadelphia before continuing to Baltimore, Boston, Cleveland, Cincinnati, St. Louis, Detroit, Chicago, and Los Angeles, ending in San Francisco on February 13, 1943.
 By that time, it had earned $2 million (equal to $ today) for the Army Emergency Relief Fund.
-The company of men that staged the play were the only Army outfit to be fully integrated, but only so off-stage.
+The company of men that staged the play were the only fully integrated U.S. Army outfit—except on stage.